dodecaphonic/dodecaphonic.github.io/_posts/2022-02-02-confident-ruby-in-the-presence-of-nil.markdown

 end
 ```

-But what you really want is something as declarative as chaining with `&.`.
-"So why not `&.`?", you think, ending up with:
+Presume you want something as declarative as chaining with `&.`.
+"Well, why not try `&.` itself?", you think, ending up with:

 ```ruby
 def fix_global_warming(committed_nations, ethical_companies, conscientious_citizens)